23 Money Saving Challenges You Can Start Today

 • Week 37, you’ll put back $37

 It’s pretty simple.
-Just make sure to set an alarm or reminder to put this money back each and every week so you don’t forget it. 🙂
+Just make sure to set a reminder, to put this money back each and every week, so you don’t forget. 🙂

-Pro Tip: Put back more money than what’s required of you in that week so that the end savings will be even higher than expected.
-That way you can surprise yourself with how much you saved!
+Pro Tip: Put back more money than what’s required of you that week.
+Then at the end, your savings will be even higher than expected.

 6. 52-Week Money Challenge Backwards